exojax.atm package

 float

-exojax.atm.atmconvert.vmr_to_mmr(vmr, molecular_mass, mean_molecular_weight)
+exojax.atm.atmconvert.vmr_to_mmr(vmr, molecular_mass, mean_molecular_weight)

-convert volume mixing ratio (vmr) to mass mixing ratio (mmr)
+converts volume mixing ratio (vmr) to mass mixing ratio (mmr)

 Parameters: